 An AP MLD shall include two TID-To-Link Mapping elements in the Beacon and Probe Response frames that the APs affiliated with the AP MLD transmit, if there is already an established advertised TTLM and the AP MLD intends to replace it with a nondefault advertised TTLM.
 In this case, the AP MLD shall not include the Mapping Switch Time field in the currently established advertised TID-To-Link Mapping element, and shall include the Mapping Switch Time field in the other TID-To-Link Mapping element, in order to indicate an advertised TTLM that will be established in the future.
-The value of the Expected Duration field of the existing TID-To-Link Mapping element shall indicate a remaining duration that ends at the same time as indicated by the Mapping Switch Time field of the TID-To-Link Mapping element.
+The value of the Expected Duration field of the (#19703)currently established TID-To-Link Mapping element shall indicate a remaining duration that ends at the same time as indicated by the Mapping Switch Time field of the (#19704)other TID-To-Link Mapping element.

-NOTE 3—If the advertised TTLM is the default mapping, the AP MLD sets the Expected Duration field of the currently advertised TTLM to the remaining time until the default mapping is established as described in 9.4.2.314 (TID-To-Link Mapping element) and does not include the TID-To-Link Mapping element for the advertised TTLM in the Beacon and Probe Response frames.
+(#20046)NOTE 3—If the currently advertised TTLM is going to be replaced by the default mapping, the AP MLD sets the Expected Duration field of the currently advertised TTLM element to the remaining time until the default mapping is established as described in 9.4.2.314 (TID-To-Link Mapping element).
 After the establishment of the default mapping, no TID-To-Link Mapping elements are included in the Beacon or Probe Response frames transmitted by the APs affiliated with the AP MLD.

 All APs affiliated with an AP MLD that advertises a TTLM shall include the same mapping in all Beacon and Probe Response frames from the time at which the TTLM is first advertised until the time at which the TTLM is no longer advertised, and shall include the Expected Duration field in all TID-To-Link Mapping elements in Beacons.
-The Mapping Switch Time field should initially be set to a sufficiently large value.
+The Mapping Switch Time field should initially be set to a sufficiently large value (#20074)which is larger than two DTIM periods of the AP transmitting the frame carrying the field.
 After an advertised TTLM is established, the duration indicated by Expected Duration field shall indicate the time when the advertised TTLM is expected to end .
 During the advertisement of the TTLM the time indicated in the Expected Duration field may be updated to indicate an earlier time than initially indicated, but shall not be updated to indicate a later time than initially indicated.
 The duration indicated by Expected Duration field shall be exact when the duration is smaller than two DTIM periods of the AP transmitting the frame carrying the field.

 At the time indicated by the Mapping Switch Time field of a TID-To-Link Mapping element in a Beacon or a Probe Response frame received by a non-AP STA affiliated with a non-AP MLD from an AP affiliated with its associated AP MLD, or at the time indicated by the Expected Duration field of an existing advertised TTLM which will be replaced by the default mapping, the non-AP MLD shall update its TTLM according to the rules that establish a TTLM in this subclause and with the consequences of the updated mapping defined in 35.3.7.2.1 (General) unless the current TTLM for the non-AP MLD is a negotiated TTLM and the enabled link set in the current mapping is a subset of the enabled link set in the advertised mapping.